 The black and white cat was originally named Oscar but then became known as Unsinkable Sam.
 He started his “career” in the fleet of the Nazi regime, the Kriegsmarine, and ended it in the Royal Navy.
 He was onboard Bismarck, the HMS Cossack, and the HMS Ark Royal, but here comes the cool part: while all those three ships sank, Sam survived them all.

 Bismarck was the first of two Bismarck-class battleships built for Nazi Germany’s Kriegsmarine.
 Named after Chancellor Otto von Bismarck, the battleship was launched on 14 February 1939, measured 241 meters in length and weighed 41,700 tons.
 Bismarck was involved in a battle with The Prince of Wales, an allied battleship, where it was badly damaged, and became unmaneuverable.

 Ultimately, the ship sank, and only 118 from its crew of over 2,200 survived.
 Hours later, Oscar was found floating on a board and picked up from the water — the only survivor to be rescued by the homeward-bound British destroyer HMS Cossack.
-The crew didn’t know the cat’s name and they named him Oscar.
-It was then that Unsinkable Sam switched sides from the Nazi to the Allied forces, but his luck didn’t change all that much…
+The crew didn’t know the cat’s name and called him Oscar.
+It was then that Unsinkable Sam switched sides from the Nazi to the Allied forces, but his luck didn’t change all that much.

 HMS Cossack sinking…

 The cat served on board Cossack for the next few months as the ship carried out convoy escort duties in the Mediterranean and North Atlantic.
 Things went pretty smoothly for a brief period, but ultimately, the destroyer was badly damaged by a torpedo, and 139 members of its crew were killed.

 On October 27th, 1941, a day after the tow was slipped, the Cossack sank to the west of Gibraltar, and Oscar was found clinging to a piece of plank.
 He made it through the ordeal and was brought to the shore establishment in Gibraltar.
 When they learned what happened, British officers changed his name to Unsinkable Sam — a fitting name for a cat that survived the sinking of two warships.
 But his adventure wasn’t over quite yet…

 …and HMS Ark Royal sinking…